 We will only collect basic personal data about you which includes your name, address, telephone number, email etc. together with information you have given us and information that we receive from third parties, eg landlords.
 For Licensing purposes we may collect sensitive personal information such as medical history and criminal record history as required by the relevant legislation.

 Your personal information will be treated as confidential but it may be shared with other Council services in order to ensure our records are accurate and up-to-date, and to improve the standard of the services we deliver.
 We will only use your information in ways which are permitted by the General Data Protection Regulation and the current UK Data Protection law.

-This authority has a duty to protect the public funds it administers, and may use information held about you for all lawful purposes, including but not limited to the prevention and detection of crime including fraud and money laundering.
+The Authorities have a duty to protect the public funds they administer, and may use information held about you for all lawful purposes, including but not limited to the prevention and detection of crime including fraud and money laundering.

 We will not disclose your personal information to third parties for marketing purposes.

 Your personal data may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data can't, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in reports.

 If you choose not to provide us with your personal data, we will be unable to satisfy our legal duties imposed under the legislation listed in Appendix 1 below: